heyadrsh/dynamic-tictactoe/README.md

-# Dynamic Tic Tac Toe
+# Dynamic Tic Tac Toe - Never DRAW A GAME

 A unique twist on classic Tic Tac Toe with a learning AI and limited marks per player.